 No governing documents passed after January 1, 2010, can prohibit a homeowner from keeping one pet, subject to any reasonable rules and regulations of the association.
 However, this in no way means that a homeowner can keep a dangerous pet or nuisance pet on the property.
 (See Civil Code §§ 4715).

 If you are experiencing any issues with your Homeowner’s Association, please contact Schorr Law, APC by phone, by email at firstname.lastname@example.org or by filling out the contact form on this page.
-Schorr Law’s Los Angeles based HOA attorneys have significant experience with HOA issues.
+Schorr Law’s Los Angeles based real estate lawyers have significant experience with HOA issues.
 Contact us now to inquire about a free-30 minute consult.